Alejogb1/job-board/blog-data/why-is-azureml-how-to-create-a-webservice-from-a-docker-image.md

 id: "why-is-azureml-how-to-create-a-webservice-from-a-docker-image"
 ---

-alright, so you’re looking at deploying an azure machine learning webservice from a docker image, and yeah, it's not always super straightforward the first time around, been there done that. let me break down how i usually approach this, drawing from some of the stuff i’ve tripped over in the past.
+, so you’re looking at deploying an azure machine learning webservice from a docker image, and yeah, it's not always super straightforward the first time around, been there done that. let me break down how i usually approach this, drawing from some of the stuff i’ve tripped over in the past.

 first off, let's tackle the "why?" part. why docker images? because they offer a consistent, reproducible environment. think of it, you build your application and all its dependencies into a container, it will run the same way regardless of the target environment. this is killer for ml deployments where dependency hell can be a real problem. i remember one project where we spent more time fixing library conflicts than we did on the actual model, docker saved the day for that. also, it's not a black box anymore. you can verify each layer and see that your exact code is running as expected.